knative/community/TRADEMARK-COMMITTEE.md

 for specific technical or marketing questions related to conformance or joint marketing.

+The Trademark Committee may delegate enforcement authority for one or more marks to other Knative committees (such as the steering committee) to provide branding for nascent efforts which are not yet subject to conformance and third-party licensing.
+This delegation may be further delegated transitively, as needed.

 ## Committee Meetings

 The committee meets as-needed.
 Meetings are held online.